 The IET is one of the world’s largest engineering institutions with members all over the world.
 It is a body incorporated by Royal Charter and is registered as a charity with the Charity Commission in England and Wales, and the Office of the Scottish Charity Regulator.
 The IET has a UK trading subsidiary, IET Services Limited which carries out non-charitable activities (including sponsorship, venue hire and publishing activities) and has four international subsidiaries to support its charitable activities overseas, IET USA, Inc, Institution of Engineering and Technology (India), IET Engineering & Technology (Beijing) Consultancy Ltd, IET Engineering and Technology Holdings Ltd (Hong Kong).

 The IET’s charitable objects and purposes are as set out in section 3 of its Royal Charter.
 The IET is working to engineer a better world by inspiring, informing and influencing our members, engineers and technicians and all those impacted by the work of engineers.
 It does this through various channels including publications, events, conferences, networking and advice.
-At the date this statement was approved, the IET has more than 155,000 engineering and technology professionals in 148 countries.
+At the time this statement was approved, the IET has 155,000 members across 150 countries.

 The IET has offices in the UK, China, Hong Kong, India and the USA.
 In 2020, it had a global income of approximately £52.5m and in 2020 employed an average of 670 people worldwide.
 Its activities are supported by over 4,000 volunteers worldwide.
 The IET recognises the risks of modern slavery are higher in some parts of the world in which it operates membership and other activities and takes these risks very seriously.
 The IET works with its subsidiaries and international partners to ensure that modern slavery is not present in its operations and activities.

 In order to deliver its activities, the IET works with a range of suppliers, including publishing services, software services, catering and facilities management, and professional services.